Particular/ServiceControl.Issue558Detector/README.md

 * A timeline of events for the message

 Each message that is output by the tool will have one of two statuses:
-* `Definitely Affected` - means that the tool has detected a case where the message was sent for re-processing when it should not have been.
+* `Definitely Affected` - the tool has detected a case where the message was sent for re-processing when it should not have been.
 Messages in this category require some manual intervention (see below).
-* `May be affected` - means that the tool has encountered an event in the log that is ambiguous.
+* `May be affected` - the tool has encountered an event in the log that is ambiguous.
 Messages in the category require a user to interpret the timeline.

 Once the tool has scanned all of the messages a footer message provides an overall health statement indicating if you have or have not been affected by Issue 558.